-Training with the RMSG typical begins by attending one of our introductory class series, offered periodically throughout the year.
-These series include twelve weekly classes teaching fundamental biomechanical principles, sword-handling techniques, fencing theory, and the basics of swordplay.
-After completing this series of classes you and the Guild instructors will discuss whether you are prepared to join the Guild’s regular novice classes based on individual preparation and appropriate timing of curriculum.
+Training with the RMSG begins by attending our introductory class, offered throughout the year.
+These series include weekly classes teaching fundamental biomechanical principles, sword-handling techniques, fencing theory, and the basics of swordplay.
+The Guild instructors will periodically invite students to join the Guild’s regular novice classes based on individual preparation and appropriate timing of curriculum.

-Our novice classes are geared toward those students who have completed at least one introductory series, and have grasped the basic principles.
-Here the student will have the chance to deepen his or her understanding of the “art of arms,” exploring techniques in grappling, dagger, and sword.
+Our novice classes are geared toward those students who have attended the introductory classes and have grasped the basic principles sufficiently.
+Here the student will have the chance to deepen their understanding of the “art of arms,” exploring techniques in grappling, dagger, and sword.